ashbeelghouri/go-validate-json/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/ashbeelghouri/jsonschematics/blob/master/LICENSE) file for details.

 ## Future Plans